Just South of the Border!! Feel like something more remote?

 Horizontal permanent inflow cave which sumps off 100m from the entrance, with 200m of total passage.
 This connects with LC-10.
 The sump is presumed to connect to LC-2 Cave.
 Rating: 1.5

 Permanent outflow cave approximately 120m in length.
 A wet and muddy cave mainly made of stream passage.
+If connected to Sheehan’s, this would be a good system.

 So close but so far – Indi is worth a mention though